MattHalloran/NginxSSLReverseProxy/README.md

-# Nginx/LetsEncrypt Reverse Proxy
+# Nginx Reverse Proxy with SSL Certificate
-The goal of this repository is to make it easy to [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) one or more website services on a Virtual Private Server (VPS). **Note: Services must be started with Docker.**
+The goal of this repository is to make it easy to set up a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) and [SSL certificate](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/) for a website running locally or on a VPS.
+When running locally, the SSL certificate is self-signed.
+When running on a VPS, the SSL certificate is provided by [LetsEncrypt](https://letsencrypt.org/).

-[Here](https://github.com/MattHalloran/NLN) is a project that uses this.

 Heavily inspired by [this article](https://olex.biz/2019/09/hosting-with-docker-nginx-reverse-proxy-letsencrypt/).
 If you're looking for someone to thank, it is them!